 How easy is it to get a mortgage for a holiday let?

 Securing a holiday let mortgage is very similar to the buy to let mortgage application process.
 The types of products available to you will depend on the property value, loan to value, your financial background, and the achievable income on the property.
-You can use our holiday let mortgage calculator to search the latest mortgage rates and find out how much you could borrow.

 While some lenders base their affordability calculations on buy to let rental income, others will look at the achievable holiday let income, which is likely to be significantly higher.
 Working with an expert broker means they can assess the best option for you and which lender allows you to borrow more for your property investment.

-How many lenders offer holiday home mortgages?
+How many lenders offer holiday let mortgages?

-As it stands, there are over 20 active lenders in the holiday let mortgage market.
+As it stands, there are over 20 active lenders in the holiday let market.
 The rise of Airbnb and similar sites means that as more landlords invest in the market, more lenders have introduced holiday let mortgage products to their offerings.
 As this space continues to grow, we hope to see more lenders enter the market, allowing for more competitive mortgage deals.

 What interest rates do holiday let mortgages have?